canonical/lxd/doc/api-extensions.md

 Adds support for importing/exporting of images/backups using SquashFS file system format.

 ## container\_raw\_mount
 This adds support for passing in raw mount options for disk devices.

+## container\_nic\_routed
+This introduces the `routed` "nic" device type.